marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   In C++, the related option :option:`-Wmismatched-new-delete` diagnoses mismatches involving either ``operator new`` or ``operator delete``.

-  Option :option:`-Wmismatched-dealloc` is enabled by default.
+  Option :option:`-Wmismatched-dealloc` is included in :option:`-Wall`.

-.. option:: -Wmismatched-dealloc
+.. option:: -Wno-mismatched-dealloc

-  Default option value for :option:`-Wno-mismatched-dealloc`.
+  Default option value for :option:`-Wmismatched-dealloc`.

 .. option:: -Wmultistatement-macros